LeninValentine06/Phoenix/README.md

 This means you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

-## 8. Acknowledgments

-- Thanks to the organizers of the Social Impact Hackathon for their support
-- Special thanks to the communities who provided testing grounds and feedback
-- Gratitude to all contributors and team members who made this project possible
-- This project builds upon research and designs from numerous open-source projects in the disaster prevention community

 ---